minbayevb/silicon_valley2/README.md

 2. To orgonize images into folders [org_images.py]https://github.com/minbayevb/silicon_valley2/blob/master/org_images.py
 3. To upload as zip file [upload.py](https://github.com/minbayevb/silicon_valley2/blob/master/upload.py)

-To start uploading zip file to Google Drive, you need convert to zip file (images fodler) manually after organizing into folders.
+To start uploading a zip file to Google Drive, you need to convert it to a zip file (images folder) manually after organizing it into folders.

 ##### Requirements